respondnow/respondnow.io/content/announcing-respondnow.md

 We have announced the availability of the first version of RespondNow with which you can create and manage the incidents using your Kubernetes namespace and your Slack workspace.

-Feel free to give it a [try](https://respondnow.github.io/respondnow/getting-started/deploy-rn-server-with-helm/) and provide your feedback through a GitHub issue here or through a slack message on our community slack channel respond-now.
+Feel free to give it a [try](https://respondnow.github.io/respondnow/getting-started/deploy-rn-server-with-helm/) and provide your feedback through a GitHub issue [here](https://github.com/respondnow/respondnow/issues/new/choose) or through a slack message on our community slack channel [#respond-now](https://app.slack.com/client/T08PSQ7BQ/C07K7TBH4P3) in CNCF Slack.

 **How to get started with RespondNow?**